What is Confirmation Bias?

 As mentioned above, confirmation bias can be expressed individually or in a group context.
 Both can be problematic and deserve careful attention.

-At the individual level, confirmation bias affects our decision-making.
+At the individual level, the bias affects our decision-making.
 Our decisions cannot be fully informed if we are only focusing on evidence that confirms our assumptions.
-Confirmation bias can cause us to overlook pivotal information both in our careers and in everyday life.
+It can cause us to overlook pivotal information both in our careers and in everyday life.
 A poorly informed decision is more likely to produce suboptimal results because it has not taken stock of the environment in which it is made.
 A voter might stand by a candidate “right or wrong” while dismissing emerging facts about the candidate’s behavior.
 A business executive might fail to investigate a new opportunity because of preconceived notions from a past engagement with similar ideas.
 Moreover, someone who sustains this sort of thinking may also accordingly be labeled ‘close minded.’
 It is good to approach situations and the decisions they call for with an open mind that is aware of confirmation bias.

 Imagine if an employee at a technology company did not disclose a revolutionary discovery she made for fear of reorienting the firm’s direction.
-Likewise, confirmation bias can prevent people from becoming informed on the differing views of their fellow citizens, and by extension, engaging in the constructive discussion that many democracies are built on.
+Likewise, this bias can prevent people from becoming informed on the differing views of their fellow citizens, and by extension, engaging in the constructive discussion that many democracies are built on.

-When we make decisions, confirmation bias is most likely to occur when we are gathering information.
+When we make decisions, this bias is most likely to occur when we are gathering information.
 It is also likely to occur subconsciously, meaning that we are probably unaware of its influence on our decision making.

 As such, the first step to avoiding confirmation bias is being aware that it is a problem.
 By understanding its effect and how it works, we are more likely to identify it in our decision making.
 Psychology professor and author Robert Cialdini suggests two approaches to recognizing when these biases are influencing our decision making:

-Second, because confirmation bias is most likely to occur early in the decision making process, we should focus on starting with a neutral fact base.
+Second, because the bias is most likely to occur early in the decision making process, we should focus on starting with a neutral fact base.
 This can be achieved by having one (or ideally, multiple) third parties who gather facts to form a more objective body of information.4

 Third, when hypotheses are being drawn from the assembled data, decision makers should also consider having inter-personal discussions that explicitly aim at identifying individual cognitive bias in the hypothesis selection and evaluation.
 While it is likely impossible to eliminate confirmation bias completely, these measures may help manage cognitive bias and make better decisions in light of it.